Whether you're thinking about quitting or are ready to quit, we have tools to support you.

 Offer lots of encouragement.
 Let him or her know that you’re proud of their effort.
 Instead of offering advice, ask how you can help.
 Listen when they talk and remind him or her how far they’ve come.

 Give practical help.
 Make a quit kit with gum, toothpicks, mints, and other tools for quitting.
 You can even add pictures of loved ones.

 Help keep busy.
-A tobacco craving usually passes in five minutes or less.
+A tobacco or nicotine craving usually passes in five minutes or less.
 Make a list of things to do together, like taking walks, doing yard work, and going to the movies, the mall or to smoke-free restaurants.

 Offer to help.
 Think of ways to make quitting less stressful.
 Help with chores or other things and keep offering support in the weeks and months to come.

 Don’t judge or nag.
 It’s important to be supportive and understand how difficult it is to quit smoking.
 If the smoker or vaper has a relapse or slip, remind him or her that it takes several attempts and stay positive!

 Don’t take offense.
 Irritability and hostility are side effects of withdrawal and they will pass as your loved one begins to adjust to life without nicotine.